 Does your equipment emit excessive radiation?
 What methods do you use to ensure radiation safety?

-Safety Radiation: Chinese and international standards are both <1uSn / h.
-Radiation from our equipment is much smaller than this standard.
-We have an environmental exemption certificate.
+For the Safety Radiation, the Chinese and international standards are both <1uSn / h. but the Radiation from our equipment is much smaller than this standard.

 Our radiation control methods are: